MicrosoftDocs/azure-docs/articles/machine-learning/how-to-troubleshoot-kubernetes-extension.md

 ### Prometheus operator
 [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) is an open source framework to help build metric monitoring system in kubernetes.
 Azure Machine Learning extension also utilizes Prometheus operator to help monitor resource utilization of jobs.

-If the Prometheus operator has already been installed in cluster by other service, you can specify ```installPromOp=false``` to disable the Prometheus operator in Azure Machine Learning extension to avoid a conflict between two Prometheus operators.
+If the cluster has the Prometheus operator installed by other service, you can specify ```installPromOp=false``` to disable the Prometheus operator in Azure Machine Learning extension to avoid a conflict between two Prometheus operators.
-In this case, all Prometheus instances will be managed by the existing prometheus operator.
+In this case, the existing prometheus operator manages all Prometheus instances.
 To make sure Prometheus works properly, the following things need to be paid attention to when you disable prometheus operator in Azureml extension.
 1. Check if prometheus in azureml namespace is managed by the Prometheus operator.
 In some scenarios, prometheus operator is set to only monitor some specific namespaces.
 If so, make sure azureml namespace is in the allowlist.
 For more information, see [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L165).
 2. Check if kubelet-service is enabled in prometheus operator.
 Kubelet-service contains all the endpoints of kubelet.
 For more information, see [command flags](https://github.com/prometheus-operator/prometheus-operator/blob/b475b655a82987eca96e142fe03a1e9c4e51f5f2/cmd/operator/main.go#L149).
 And also need to make sure that kubelet-service has a label`k8s-app=kubelet`.
 3. Create ServiceMonitor for kubelet-service.
 Run the following command with variables replaced: